mitojala/test/docs/intro/citymodel.md

 ## Requirement

-We will use TerraScan and Terraphoto.
+We will use TerraScan, TerraModeler and Terraphoto.
 You need to have followed one of the basic trainings (ALS or MLS).

 ## Data set: Jyväskylä